How to Clean a Hacked Drupal Site

 Sucuri is committed to helping server administrators check their website for hacks and remove malware infections.
-We created this guide so Drupal users can identify and fix a Drupal hack.
+We created this guide so Drupal users can identify and clean their hacked Drupal site.
 This is not meant to be an all-encompassing guide, but it addresses the most common infections we see.

-New or recently modified Drupal files may be part of a hack.
+New or recently modified files may be part of your Drupal site hack.
 Your core, contributed, and custom modules should also be checked against known good copies to identify malware injections.

 To use git to check for changes:

-You can also use the Hacked! module for Drupal to get a report of any integrity issues with your core files and modules.
+You can also use the Hacked! module for Drupal to get a report of any integrity issues with your core files and modules, which could be an indicator of a hacked Drupal site.

 Another option is to use the diff command in terminal to compare to the known good files.
 You can find all Drupal versions on GitHub.
 Using an SSH terminal, you can download Drupal locally.
 The following commands use version 8.3.5 as an example of the clean files and public_html as an example of where your Drupal installation is located.
 The final diff command will compare the clean Drupal files with your installation.